-Council's ARIC has been established with three (3) independent members and held its inaugural ARIC meeting on Friday, 5 March 2021.
+Council's ARIC has been established and held its inaugural ARIC meeting on Friday, 5 March 2021.
 The ARIC meets on a quarterly basis and have so far been for the most part impressed with the reports and information provided by Council staff.